 BOTOX® Cosmetic is a simple, non-surgical procedure for temporarily reducing the appearance of moderate to severe glabellar lines - the vertical frown lines between the eyebrows that look like an "11" - in adult women and men aged 18 to 65.
 BOTOX® Cosmetic reduces the activity of the muscles that cause the "11s" to form by blocking nerve impulses that trigger wrinkle-causing muscle contractions, creating an improved appearance between the brows.
 Results can last up to four months and may vary with each patient.
 Ask your doctor if BOTOX® Cosmetic is right for you.

 BOTOX® Cosmetic (onabotulinumtoxinA) Important Information

-BOTOX® Cosmetic is a prescription medicine that is injected into muscles and used to improve the look of moderate to severe frown lines between the eyebrows (glabellar lines) in adults for a short period of time (temporary).
+BOTOX® Cosmetic is a prescription medicine that is injected into muscles and used to temporarily improve the look of both moderate to severe crow’s feet lines and frown lines between the eyebrows in adults.

 IMPORTANT SAFETY INFORMATION

 BOTOX® Cosmetic may cause serious side effects that can be life threatening.
 Call your doctor or get medical help right away if you have any of these problems any time (hours to weeks) after injection of BOTOX® Cosmetic:

 - Problems swallowing, speaking, or breathing, due to weakening of associated muscles, can be severe and result in loss of life.
 You are at the highest risk if these problems are pre-existing before injection.
 Swallowing problems may last for several month